What a Santorini Wedding Actually Costs in 2026 (From Intimate Elopements to 100-Guest Celebrations)

 Explore El Viento in depth on the venue listing page

-Venetsanos Winery – Cliffside with Wine Culture – €€
+My winery pick: Venetsanos Winery – €€

 Capacity: Up to 120 guests | Starting Price: €2,500 | Distance from Airport: 9km